How to Choose the Perfect Shoes for Trail Running

 The length of your runs also factors into shoe selection.
 For shorter, faster runs, you may prefer lighter, more minimalist shoes that allow for greater speed and agility.
 However, for longer, endurance runs, you’ll want shoes with ample cushioning and support to help ward off fatigue and prevent injury.

-Once you have selected your running shoes and taken to the trails, it is essential to pay attention to how they feel on your feet.
 Even if you considered all of the 4 factors outlined above in your shoe selection, a poor fit can lead to a miserable experience.
 Signs of poor shoe fit include blisters, hot spots, numbness, or pain.
 If you experience any discomfort in your feet or ankles while running, it’s a red flag that something might not be right with your shoes.
-Other physical factors such as poor ankle flexibility and/or foot strength could also play a role and would be another reason to visit a physical therapist if you ever have pain with running.

 Choosing the best shoes for trail running is a highly personal process that depends on a variety of factors, including foot shape, stride, trail type, length of run, and individual preferences.
 By taking the time to assess your needs and try out different shoes, you can find the perfect pair that will keep you comfortable, supported, and ready to tackle any trail.

-Are you ready for spring running?
+Are you ready for the running trails?

 If you’re ready to hit the beautiful trails throughout the Pacific Northwest, be sure to approach the running season slowly.
 If you have any questions about how to avoid running injuries while increasing your performance, whether you’re aiming for longer distance or faster speeds, we can help.
 Our passion is to help everyone reach their goals.